 Rating the applicability of the NASSP strategies to the safety issues was part of the previous survey.
-The rating comparisons in the previous survey required rating the applicability of each of 36 strategies to each of 55 safety issues, a total of 1,980 comparisons, each with 4 potential selections.
+The rating comparisons in the previous survey required rating the applicability of each of 36 strategies to each of 45 safety issues, a total of 1,620 comparisons, each with 4 potential selections.
 In that survey, the safety issues being rated were not familiar to the respondent prior to participating in the survey.
-The currently proposed collection instrument asks that each respondent rate the potential of each of 36 NASSP strategies to 10 (5 current and 5 NextGen) safety issues of their own naming (they will therefore be familiar with them), selecting one of four values.
-This requires only 360 total comparisons.
+The currently proposed collection instrument asks that each respondent rate the potential of only those strategies associated with the NASSP Goal and Objective selected as having the potential to address each of the 10 (5 current and 5 NextGen) safety issues of their own naming (they will therefore be familiar with them), selecting one of four values.
+Each NASSP Objective has from 3 to 5 strategies, limiting the possible comparisons to only 30 to 50total comparisons.

-The currently proposed collection instrument also asks each respondent rank the 36 NASSP strategies in order of importance.
-An identical ranking task was part of the previous survey.
+The currently proposed collection instrument may also ask each respondent rank the importance of the NASSP strategies.
+A similar ranking task was part of the previous survey.

 The proposed information collection was tested by the developers using data from the earlier collection.
-The 55 unfamiliar safety issues were categorized by each of two development team members using the taxonomy in the current collection instrument in less than two hours time (the proposed survey requires categorizing 10 familiar safety issues).
-The rating of the applicability of the NASSP strategies to the issues is reduced from 1980 comparisons to 360 comparisons.
-The ranking of the NASSP strategies remains unchanged.
+The 45 unfamiliar safety issues were categorized by each of two development team members using the taxonomy in the current collection instrument in less than two hours time (the proposed survey requires categorizing 10 familiar safety issues).
+The rating of the applicability of the NASSP strategies to the issues is reduced from 1,620 comparisons to, at most, 50 comparisons.
+The ranking of the NASSP strategies, if required, will be simplified.
 The previous survey activity required from four to eight hours time to complete.
-Given that the proposed collection instrument requires approximately 20% of the previous survey’s responses, it is expected that not more than 25% of the previous survey’s time will be required.
+Given that the proposed collection instrument requires approximately 3% of the previous survey’s responses, it is expected that not more than 25% of the previous survey’s time will be required.
 This amounts to one to two hours for the proposed information collection.

 5. Provide the name and telephone number of individuals consulted on statistical aspects of the design and the name of the agency unit, contractor(s), grantee(s), or other person(s) who will actually collect and/or analyze the information for the agency.